Category Filter

 POLICY:

-in adult and pediatric patients with intestinal failure (characterized by loss of absorption and the inability to maintain protein-energy, fluid, electrolyte, or micronutrient balance), who have established long-term dependency on total parenteral nutrition* (TPN) and are developing or have developed severe complications due to TPN.
+A small bowel transplant using cadaveric intestine may be considered medically necessary in adult and pediatric individuals with intestinal failure (characterized by loss of absorption and the inability to maintain protein-energy, fluid, electrolyte, or micronutrient balance), who have established long-term dependency on total parenteral nutrition* (TPN) and are developing or have developed severe complications due to TPN.

 A small bowel transplant using living donors is considered not medically necessary in all other situations.